BookmarkFS User Manual

 Denotes the frontend program that launches the backend.
 These flags are mutually exclusive.

-To create a backend context, the backend_create function is called.
+The backend_create function is called to create a backend context.
 It must not be NULL.

 typedef int (bookmarkfs_backend_create_func) (